Old Grand-Dad

-Old Grand-Dad is a brand of bourbon whiskey distilled at the Jim Beam Plant in Clermont, Kentucky.
+Old Grand-Dad is a brand of bourbon whiskey distilled at the Jim Beam distillery in Clermont, Kentucky.
 The brand was created by Raymond B. Hayden and named after his grandfather Meredith Basil Hayden Sr., who was a well known distiller during his lifetime.
 A fanciful portrait of Hayden Sr. is depicted on the front of each bottle.
-Today, it is owned and produced by Beam Suntory.
+Today, it is owned and produced by Suntory Global Spirits.

 As of December 2015, Old Grand-Dad and Old Overholt – both of which are Beam Suntory brands – are marketed together as "The Olds".

 History

 The Hayden family's first commercial distillery was created in 1840, and the whiskey has been in production since that time despite several changes of ownership.
 In 1899, Old Grand-Dad was sold to the Wathen family, whose broad interests in the whiskey business later formed the American Medicinal Spirits Company and the foundations of National Distillers Group.
 During prohibition, the company produced "medicinal whiskey" for sick, blind, and lame patients.
 National Distillers had facilities in Cincinnati, Ohio, Frankfort, Kentucky and Louisville, KY., and also produced Old Crow, Old Overholt and Old Taylor.
 In 1987, National Distillers Group sold the spirits business to the Fortune Brands holding company, which became Beam Inc.